Xanax Withdrawal

 Can You Die from Xanax Withdrawal?

-• Long-acting benzodiazepines: These may be prescribed for tapering off instead of Xanax which is quick-acting.
+• Long-acting benzodiazepines: These may be prescribed for tapering off instead of taking Xanax which is quick-acting.
 This may help reduce withdrawal symptoms over a longer period and offer a better solution than tapering off Xanax.

 • Antihypertensives and antiseizure medications: A doctor may prescribe these to help with seizures or anxiety attacks.